Solar Panel Types: Which One Do You Need?

 How long does a solar panel last?

-Monocrystalline and polycrystalline solar panels have an average lifespan of 25 years.
+Monocrystalline and polycrystalline solar panels, the two prominent types in the solar industry, boast an impressive average lifespan of 25 years.

 What happens to solar panels after 25 years of usage?